 Now that you are aware of the details of your charter and communicating with your guide, it’s time to prepare for your fishing adventure.

-Fishing License: Be sure to take care of your fishing license before your charter.
+Be sure to take care of your fishing license before your charter.
 No one wants to waste valuable time, especially when it’s your first time fishing, getting a license.
-Also, it’s not available at most locations to get on site.
-Anglers have to purchase fishing licenses in advance online or at a sporting goods store.
+Also, it’s not available at most locations to get on-site.
+Anglers have to purchase fishing licenses in advance, most states like FL, GA, AL, TX, MO, CA, PA, and others make it easy online or at a sporting goods store.
 Every state is different; for example, in Florida, you do not need a hard copy, but in Pennsylvania, you do.
 See all license details again here.

 The day has finally come for your first fishing adventure!
 To ensure everything goes smoothly, have a checklist to make sure you don’t forget anything (you can use the above section as a starter if you want).
 The second thing is to make sure you map out where you are going and plan necessary travel time ahead of time to avoid scrambling or being late.
 The best thing to do is to allow extra time regardless, just in case any unexpected traffic or construction is happening on your route.